input-output-hk/catalyst-ci/docs/src/onboarding/targets.md

 For example, it could be anything from compiling a binary to transpiling a medium into its final form (i.e., Typescript -> Javascript).

-Downstream targets should always depend on the `build` target for maximizng cache hits.
+Downstream targets should always depend on the `build` target for maximizing cache hits.
 For example, the `test` and `release` targets should either inherit from the `build` target or copy artifacts from it.

 ## Package